-Our School Direct training programme is delivered in partnership with the University of Southampton and combines the best elements of a traditional university-led PGCE training model with the benefits of a school-centred approach.
+Our School Direct training programme is delivered in partnership with the University of Southampton and the University of Winchester and combines the best elements of a traditional university-led PGCE training model with the benefits of a school-centred approach.
 The University of Southampton has a long-established record of excellent initial teacher training, and successful completion of our course will lead to Qualified Teacher Status (QTS) and a Postgraduate Certificate in Education (PGCE) with the opportunity to gain 60 Masters level credits.

 There are two School Direct routes: